Tigers vs. Angels Player Props Betting Odds

-Shohei Ohtani and Spencer Torkelson are two of the players with prop bets available when the Los Angeles Angels and the Detroit Tigers square off at Comerica Park on Tuesday (first pitch at 6:40 PM ET).
+Shohei Ohtani and Spencer Torkelson are two of the top players with prop bets available when the Los Angeles Angels and the Detroit Tigers play at Comerica Park on Wednesday (at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!